Dylonni/42_so_long/README.md

 [MinilibX](https://harm-smits.github.io/42docs/libs/minilibx)

-## Troubleshoot
+## Making it run on WSL (Windows Subsystem for Linux)

-Making it run on WSL (Windows Subsystem for Linux)
+As you need X11 to make the game run, you'll need some packages to install.

-As you need X11 to make the game run, you'll need to install these packages. first
+first
 ```bash
   $ sudo apt update